httpchat/httpchat.github.io/index.md

 ## [Mike Ngu](https://github.com/mikengu)

 Hello, I'm Mike.
 Unlike a lot of the members of HTTPChat, I am fairly new to the tech field.
-I used to teach at my local university and currently work in healthcare.
+I used to be a science tutor at my local university and currently work in healthcare.
 My preferred programming language is JavaScript and I am hoping to continue absorbing/leeching all of the valuable knowledge from the wonderful members of HTTPChat :)

 ## [Craig Lam](https://github.com/siliconeidolon)